Ford, Yahoo reality show to tout electric Focus

 But the second-largest U.S. automaker is launching its electric car at a time when industry analysts are expressing doubts about the near-term growth prospects of the vehicles due to their high prices and as traditional gas-powered vehicles become more fuel-efficient.

 At the same time, other automakers are launching their own electric cars, making the segment more competitive.
-The Focus will compete with Nissan Motor Co's (7201.T) Leaf, which was introduced in Japan and the United States in December 2010.
-Honda Motor Co Ltd (7267.T), BMW (BMWG.DE) and Fiat FIA.MI will join the fray, as will cars from start-ups, including Tesla Motors Inc (TSLA.O).
+The Focus will compete with Nissan Motor Co's Leaf, which was introduced in Japan and the United States in December 2010.
+Honda Motor Co Ltd, BMW and Fiat will join the fray, as will cars from start-ups, including Tesla Motors Inc.

 Ford began production of the Focus Electric in December in Wayne, Michigan, on the same assembly line as the gasoline-powered Focus, a move the automaker said gave it the flexibility to adjust to electric vehicle demand.